Sigil-Ebook/PageEdit/README.md

 Make sure a minimum of Qt5.9.4(ish) is installed (with the WebEngine package) as well as cmake.<br>
 You build in a separate directory and not in the source directory.

-Qt5.11+ is probably a more realistic minimum to be able enjoy all of PageEdit's features.
+Qt 6.5.X or later is preferred but Qt5.13+ is probably a more realistic minimum to be able enjoy all of PageEdit's features.

 Get the PageEdit Source: